-16 The framework has been developed by following techniques applied in China, South Africa, Sudan, Zambia and Uganda with regard to methodology, focus, macro-micro issues.
+16The framework has been developed by following techniques applied in China, South Africa, Sudan, Zambia and Uganda with regard to methodology, focus and macro-micro issues.

-17 The number of indicators include under different themes are: income and poverty (10), human resource development (4), water and sanitation (2), energy and infrastructure (4), gender equity (1), environmental sustainability (4), ICT (2), urban development (2) and governance (6).
+17The number of indicators included under different themes are: income and poverty (10), human resource development (4), water and sanitation (2), energy and infrastructure (4), gender equity (1), environmental sustainability (4), information and communication technology (ICT) (2), urban development (2), and governance (6).